phamquangsang661/FS2FE-Reminato-Testing/README.md

 ## Troubleshooting

 Until now we don't any common issues during setup except losing network, right?

-It will be great if we can run the app with docker compose, if you have any question, please contact to me with gmail **phamquangsang661@gmail.com**.
+It will be great if we can run the app with docker compose in ubuntu/linux environment, if you have any question, please contact to me with gmail **phamquangsang661@gmail.com**.